 One of Lully’s admirers who adopted similar practices, German composer George Muffat (1653-1704), described the emotional consequences of such “Trio” contrasts for listeners, saying “through the rigorous observation of this opposition or contrast between…the fullness of the large [string] choir and the tenderness of the trio, the ear will be transported to a state of special amazement, just as the eye is so transported by the contrast of light and shadow.”
 This alternating instrumentation technique was quite popular and by the end of the 17th century, it was common practice to label a contrasting, alternate section in a dance form as a “Trio” regardless of the actual instrumentation.
 According to Bach scholar Michael Marissen, these intervening trio sections held an additional, elite social connotation: only the nobles were supposed to dance during this music.
 The rest of the party would watch and then join in for the return of the Tutti minuet section.

 The last movement of J.S.
 Bach’s Brandenburg Concerto No. 1 (c.
 1720) features a series of three such intervening dances sandwiched between many iterations of a minuet refrain.
 Each of the trio sections puts a different solo instrument group on display and represents a particular national style.
-The first, “French” trio features two oboes and bassoon, the scoring that Lully was known for:
+The first, “French” trio features two oboes and bassoon, the scoring that Lully was known for.
+The next interlude is a sometimes-soothing, sometimes-galloping Polish dance, the Polonaise, featuring strings.
+The upbeat, final trio is what Marissen describes as “Germanic hunt music.”
+It is in a highly contrasting duple meter and employs the unique, wind-band-like combination of oboes and horns.

 Watch Bach's full Brandenburg Concerto No. 1 in F major, BWV 1046 here.